Abdulrahman078/Bilingual-Food-Recognition-and-Nutrition-Info-Tool/README.md

 # Bilingual Food Recognition and Nutrition Information Tool

 ## Project Overview
 This project demonstrates an AI-powered food recognition tool using images as input and provides detailed nutritional information.
 The tool supports both English and Arabic languages, allowing users to upload an image of food or a drink, and receive nutritional information in their selected language.
-The application uses several machine learning models and APIs, integrated through Gradio to create an interactive interface.

 ## Expected Outputs
 - The tool outputs a detailed nutritional breakdown, including: